-The saucy base ingredient for this recipe is Corn Bark.
-To make Corn Bark, run a can of creamed sweet corn through a blender and dehydrate it into chips.
-For pictures and instructions, see How-to-Make Corn Bark.
+The saucy base ingredient for this crab chowder recipe is corn bark.
+To make corn bark, run a can of creamed sweet corn through a blender and dehydrate it.
+You can also blend mashed potatoes with corn to make a tasty chowder base.
+For pictures and instructions, see How to Make Corn Bark.

-I’m almost ashamed to say that I don’t use real crab meat in this Crab Chowder recipe.
-But, don’t let that stop you from using the real thing.
-Just cook your crabs in the usual way and dehydrate the meat as described below.
+I use imitation crab meat for this crab chowder recipe, but don’t let that stop you from using the real thing.
 Imitation crab meat usually comes in one pound bags found in a refrigerated case near the seafood department.
 Buy the chunk style.
+See the dehydrating meat page for imitation crab meat drying instructions.

 Ingredients: